 How long does coaching take?

-The process involves a series of coaching sessions, typically about an hour each, spread over several weeks or months.
+Coaching involves a series of sessions, typically about an hour each, spread over several weeks or months.
 The number of sessions you want will be agreed at the outset along with any other “ground rules” for the coaching partnership.
-The sessions may be in person, via Skype (or equivalent) or over the phone, depending on what you prefer.
+The sessions may be in person, on-line or over the phone, depending on what you prefer.

-During these sessions, the coach will give you the time, space and encouragement to explore and identify what you want to achieve and support you in establishing your goals for the overall coaching programme.
-Each session will also have a focus so that you stay on the path towards your goals.
+During these sessions, your coach will give you the time, space and encouragement to explore and identify what you want to achieve and support you in establishing your goals for the overall coaching programme.
+Each session will also have a focus so that you stay on track towards your goals.

 Do you coach over the phone or internet?